mcurvay/yolo/readme.md

-there are more than 4000 pictures and annotations. my training last 14 epocs. dataset is also included in repo. some results are in the samples folder
+there are more than 4000 pictures and annotations. my training last 14 epocs. dataset is also included in repo. some results are in the samples folder you can download pics and movie to see results